 Because of their life history characteristics, mountain goats are more vulnerable to population reductions than most ungulate species; it's harder for them to bounce back.
 Human presence can adversely affect mountain goats by causing them to use energy they would otherwise use to survive.
 Please keep a polite distance from any mountain goats you see and then come tell us about your experience!

 So - where, specifically, are the mountain goats in the North Cascades?
 How are they doing and what do they need to flourish?
-Since capturing and tagging goats in rugged mountain terrain is dangerous for both goat and researcher, information about habitat was collected from the observations of backcountry users.
+Since capturing and tagging goats in rugged mountain terrain is dangerous for both goat and researcher, information about habitat is collected from the observations of backcountry users.

 A Beast the Color of Winter: The Mountain Goat Observed, Chadwick, Sierra Club Books.